 Most seniors just need a little bit of assistance to start with and so only being offered care by the hour is fine.
-However, your aged care needs can increase… and decrease, over time so you need a Home Care Provider who provides a complete range of in home care services such as Registered Nurses, overnight care, 24 hour care, Live in Care and Palliative care to avoid unnecessary hospitalisations and premature nursing home placement.
-And you’ll want a Home Care Approved Provider who is flexible and focuses on what’s important to you.
+However, your aged care needs can increase… and decrease, over time so you need a Home Care Provider who provides a complete range of in home care services such as Registered Nurses, overnight care, 24 hour care, Live in Care and Palliative care to avoid unnecessary hospitalisations and unnecessary nursing home placement.
+And you’ll want a Home Care Approved Provider who is flexible and focused on what’s important to you.
 An organisation who LISTENS to you and understands you.

 3) To choose WHEN you need your care

 For example, what day, what time?
 No longer do you need to accept services at times that don’t suit you.
 No longer do you need to wait all day for help to shower.

 Now you can choose a premium private care Home Care Approved Provider such as Daughterly Care and if your Current Old School Approved Provider makes this difficult by saying we are not on their “Preferred Panel” or they charge unfair additional, often secret fees such as 10-25% pa Third Party Processing Fees – you can just transfer your Government Funded Home Care Package to Daughterly Care Community Services as we are a new breed of Consumer Directed Care Approved Provider.
 We don’t charge any fees on Unspent Funds that transfer from your last Approved Provider.

 5) To have financial transparency and accountability via a proposed budget and Monthly Statements sent to you.
 This new right is a GAME CHANGER.

 In the past ‘Home Care Package Recipients’ of Government Subsidised In Home Care Package didn’t know:

 1. how much the Government was paying for their in home care; or